maddenbrewster/CompBioLabsAndHomework/Independent_Project /BREWSTER_IndProjStep2.md

 ##### My approach and methodology for data analysis:

 1. The first thing I did was write out comments in my RScript of what the different components of the final goal for my code was.

- > e.g.
+    e.g.

- > #Download data set
+    - #Download data set

- > #Remove missing data and any other data "debris"
+    - #Remove missing data and any other data "debris"

- > #Do statistics
+    - #Do statistics

- > #Make output: table, graph, summary statement
+    - #Make output: table, graph, summary statement

 2. Writing functions and other small coding chunks that would do the bulk of the work (i.e. building the table, creating the graphs, performing testing and descriptive statistics)

-> e.g.
+    e.g.

-> User input functions: asking user for what data they want to analyze and how they wanted the data graphed
+    - User input functions: asking user for what data they want to analyze and how they wanted the data graphed

-> Table functions: built skeleton of table (preallocation) and function to acutally put all the correct values into the table
+    - Table functions: built skeleton of table (preallocation) and function to acutally put all the correct values into the table

-> Statistics functions: normality testing, categorical determinations, interential statistics and descriptive statistics all to eventuall fill the table, make summary statements, or generate graphs
+    - Statistics functions: normality testing, categorical determinations, interential statistics and descriptive statistics all to eventually fill the table, make summary statements, or generate graphs

 3. Next I decided to put in user input and if statements and implement it in  a "main" code section that started to call on my functions created above.